syncfusion-content/maui-toolkit-docs/maui-toolkit/Bottom-Sheet/BottomSheet-Customization.md

 Grid grid = new Grid();
 bottomSheet.BottomSheetContent = grid;
 Content = bottomSheet;
-bottomSheet.Show();

 {% endhighlight %}
 {% endtabs %}

 ## State
-The state of the BottomSheet can be controlled using the `State` property.
+The state of the `BottomSheet` can be controlled using the `State` property.
 The default value is `Hidden`.
 This property accepts the following values:

 * **FullExpanded** - The sheet will expand to cover the full screen.
 * **HalfExpanded** - The sheet will expand to cover half of the screen.